Things I hear a lot:

 Getting Your Cat onto the Healthiest Food You Can Afford

 - Start by selecting from the Today’s best cat foods list.
-I carefully researched these foods (they are not sponsors or affiliates!) and list them by cost from least expensive to most expensive.
+I carefully researched these foods and list them by cost from least expensive to most expensive.

 (Note: In a pinch, picking a low-carb, grain-free dry food to use on occasion or in rotation with wet meals is a decent compromise.)

 - Gradually introduce the food, with enticements, as diagrammed in Introducing new foods.
 Understand that cats instinctively reject food that has unfamiliar smells.
 That doesn’t necessarily mean they inherently hate that food, they are just following their biology.
 That’s why the gradual mix-in with enticements works in so many cases–they get used to the smell with something they trust.